 Social difficulties include issues with communication and understanding, which sometimes makes the ordinary exchange process of social conversation difficult.
 It is often difficult for adults with autism to see things from another point of view and interpret nonverbal communications such as eye-rolling, shoulder shrugging, or other facial expressions.

-- Flat affect, or lack of nonverbal emotional display
+- Somewhat flat affect, or unique nonverbal emotional display;

-- Difficulty maintaining conversation and staying on topic – responding with long monologues or extremely short answers
+- Experiences challenges maintaining conversations and staying on topic – responding with long monologues or extremely short answers;

-- Language for social interaction seems rehearsed or scripted (sometimes it is)
+- Language for social interaction is occasionally stilted;

 Repetitive behaviors include restricted schedules and activities, strict layouts and consistency of surrounding environments, and intense interests or obsessions.
 Often repetitive behaviors are responses to overstimulation and signs of sensory processing issues.

-- Stimming or self-stimulatory behavior like a hand rubbing on thigh/finger rubbing in pockets or foot-tapping
+- Self-stimulatory behavior like hand rubbing on thigh/finger rubbing in pockets or foot-tapping;

-- Insistence on sameness and routine – experience stress or outbursts when these are interrupted
+- Preference for sameness and routine – may experience stress or outbursts when these are interrupted;

-- Easily distracted by sounds or visual effects
+- Susceptible to distraction by sounds or visual effects.

 Executive function refers to abilities and skills related to planning, organizing, attention maintenance, and self-regulation.
-Adults on the spectrum often struggle with complex planning and thinking, making it difficult to see “big-picture” ideas into which their intense subjects of focus fit.
+Adults on the spectrum may experience challenges with complex planning and thinking, making it difficult to see “big-picture” ideas into which their intense subjects of focus fit.

-- Difficulty understanding broad theories while mastering minute details
+- Experiences challenges understanding broad theories while mastering minute details;

 There is, to date, no laboratory test for autism.
 Autism screenings include questionnaires and observations to assess which symptoms are present and their severity.
 After an initial assessment, your clinician will likely refer you to a specialist team for proper autism screening and diagnosis.